 6. If the Pizza’s An Hour Late, It’s Free:

 If your carrier provides an on-time delivery money back guarantee, try to dedicate some resources to ensure that each delivery not properly fulfilled is filled for.
+Holding a carrier to their word is one of the best ways to reduce shipping costs.
 According to an Entrepreneur article a small business could recover about $4,000 to $6,000 in fulfillment costs.